 Eating more local food is one way to move towards healthier people and a healthier planet.
 Here are 10 reasons to pile more local food on to your plate.

-Local food harvested, baked or packed same day will be fresher and taste better than food that has been kept in storage and stored and traveled from further away.
+Local food harvested, baked or packed same day will be fresher and taste better than food that has been kept stored then travelled from further away.

 For example, you can taste the difference between lettuce picked this morning and lettuce picked last week, factory-washed, and sealed in plastic.

-In Season, locally grown veggies , harvested at their peak burst with flavour.
-Anticipation and excitement of eating seasonal flavourites like rhubarb and asparagus are well worth the wait.
+In Season, locally grown veggies, harvested at their peak burst with flavour.
+Anticipation and excitement of eating seasonal favourites like rhubarb and asparagus are well worth the wait.

 Eating Locally means eating seasonally, with all the deprivation and resulting pleasure that accompanies it.